TheSemicolons/thesemicolons.com/content/disclaimer.md

 }
 ---

-I am not a professional and the contents of this stream are for entertainment purposes only.
+I am not a professional and the contents of this website are for entertainment purposes only.

 The content of this website is provided "as is" and the author(s) disclaim all